ngrok/ngrok-docs/docs/integrations/instagram/webhooks.md

 Once your app is running successfully on localhost, let's get it on the internet securely using ngrok!

-**Note:** This integration requires a ngrok Pro or Enterprise license because Instagram validates your ngrok domain and certificate.
+**Note:** This integration requires an ngrok Pro or Enterprise license because Facebook validates your ngrok domain and certificate.

 1. If you're not an ngrok user yet, just [sign up for ngrok for free](https://ngrok.com/signup).